If the core is in debug state (see Debug state), you can execute any CP14 debug instruction regardless of the processor mode.

-When DSCR bit 14 is set (Halting debug-mode selected and enabled), if the software running on the processor tries to access any register other than the DIDR, the DSCR, or the DTR, the core takes the Undefined Instruction exception.
+When DSCR bit 14 is set (Halt mode selected and enabled), if the software running on the processor tries to access any register other than the DIDR, the DSCR, or the DTR, the core takes the Undefined instruction exception.
 The same thing happens if the core is not in any debug mode (DSCR[15:14]=b00).

 This lockout mechanism ensures that the software running on the core cannot modify the settings of a debug event programmed by the DBGTAP debugger.